poole/lanyon/_posts/2021-8-13-a-call-for-blogposts.md

     research lab to support them.

--   *Synchronization*: the fast evolving field of ML advances at the paces of its conferences.
-By following the same pace the blog posts will add value and momentum to the conference.
+-   *Synchronization*: the fast evolving field of ML advances at the pace of its conferences.
+By following the same pace, blog posts will add value and momentum to the conference.
 It will benefit from the same advantages of conferences with respect to scientific
     journals: faster publication process and cross-fertilization of